 “I would say it is a quite cost-effective way of raising money and that is the main thing that people are concerned about.
 But it has to be a proposition that a large mass of people could be interested in or could speak to a specialist community.

 “In this case, it is for a craft brewery so there is a natural constituency of people who are interested in real ale or craft ale – it needs to be something that speaks to people and speaks to their passion.
 It’s not just a financial investment; it needs to offer more than that.

 “And that’s the other thing with the BrewDog offer: it doesn’t just offer shares in the company.
 It says ‘get discounts on our beers’, ‘get a life-time discount in our bars’, ‘be part of our company and come along to our AGM’, ‘tell us what beers you like’ – it’s all about becoming a member of a club or a society, as well as making a financial investment.”

 Has there been much interest from other companies seeking to follow the mode?

-“On the back of this one, I have had quite a few people contact me about doing something similar.
-It’s a handful, but I am in progressive conversations with people about the model.
+“On the back of the previous round, I had quite a few people contact me about doing something similar.”